 We currently educate the children to understand more about green issues, encouraging them to bring in examples of what they have done with parents/carers and by demonstrating how they can make a difference.

 One of the most important sustainability actions we need to be taking involves reducing single-use plastic because of the harm they can cause the environment.
-We are reducing our use of single use plastics by changing to glass milk bottles, replacing plastic equipment with more eco materials like glass, using green materials like bamboo and melamine, biodegradable glitter and natural soap instead of soap in plastic bottles.
+We are reducing their use by changing to glass milk bottles, replacing plastic equipment with more eco materials like glass, using green materials like bamboo and melamine, biodegradable glitter and natural soap instead of soap in plastic bottles.

 Here is a list of 25 children's books that encourage children to care about the environment.